m1guelperez/virustotal-CLI/README.md

 [![Rust](https://github.com/m1guelperez/virustotal-CLI/actions/workflows/rust.yml/badge.svg)](https://github.com/m1guelperez/virustotal-CLI/actions/workflows/rust.yml)

 ## About The Project

 This application is a CLI application for VirusTotal written in Rust.

 You will need a valid API key to use it, which you can get at (https://www.virustotal.com/gui/join-us).

-The free API has a limit of 4 requests per minute and 500 requests per day.
+The free API has a limit of 2 requests per minute and 500 requests per day.
-Therefore, this program will scan only the first 4 files in a folder, during default mode.
+Therefore, this program will scan only the first 2 files in a folder, during default mode.

 Open the program via the commandline and provide the api key in the configfile and a list of URLs you want to scan.

+**ATTENTION:
+The limit for requests per minute were tuned down for the public api.
+You can now only send 2 requests instead of 4 per minute.**

 ## Caution!
 The `testWebsites.txt` is purely for testing.
 Do NOT click on any of those links.

 ### Built with
 * [Rust]